 Myth #5: Social Media Has No Bearing on SEO

 The Truth: When influencers in your industry consume and share content posted on your social media platforms, there is a good chance they will link back to it from their own website content.
 This, in turn, creates more of an opportunity for a larger network of people to consume and share your content.
-Creating more link backs.
+Creating more backlinks.
 Creating more consumption and sharing.
 Make sense?

 Don’t have time to mess with SEO?
 We can help.
 Give us a call today to find out how Caledon Virtual can set up your website for success.